pBouillon/Timestamp_Party/README.md

 - [x] Javascript
 - [x] Python

-If you want to add your own in another language, please do !
+#Feel free to help me by writing your own and add it before the deadline !